Key flows

 ## Capability flows [#capability-flows]

-These flows represent specific asset lifecycle capabilities that issuers configure per instrument.
-They reuse the platform flows above.
-They do not bypass signing, compliance, or indexing controls.
+These flows represent specific capabilities that issuers configure per instrument.
+They reuse the platform flows above and do not bypass signing, compliance checks, or indexing controls.

 | Flow | Trigger | Outcome | Key components |